cgeglio/binary-challenge/README.md

 - Pick a spread (or use the default 4 card spread)
 - Type in a question to ask
 - Click the "ask the cards" button
-- After viewing your reading, you can click the save button and revisit it by clicking the "saved" button at the top of the page
+- After viewing your reading, you can click the "save" button.
+Revisit your saved readings by clicking the "saved" button at the top of the page
 - You can view the entire deck by clicking the "deck" button at the top of the page

 ### APIs